GSA/ficam-playbooks/_fpki/tools/fpki_tools_activity_report.md

 ## Repository Availability
 Repository availability is an uptime metric for Certificate Revocation List availability, based on monitoring by the FPKIMA.
-The table only contains Certification Authorities directly signed by the Federal Common Policy Root CA, Federal Common Policy Root G2 or Federal Bridge CA G4.
-A metric of "99" in the table below means the Certificate Revocation List was available for 99% of the given month, in other words, the file was not available for 1% of the month.
+The table only contains Certification Authorities directly signed by the Federal Common Policy Root CA, Federal Common Policy Root G2, or Federal Bridge CA G4.
+A metric of "99" in the table below means the Certificate Revocation List was available for 99% of the given month; in other words, the file was not available for 1% of the month.
 The last column is the 12-month average.

 | Federal Agency or Affiliate CA | FPKIMA CA | Last 30 days | Average |
 | ------------------------------ | --------- | ------------ | ------- |